oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 The complete scope of the Workload is to deliver a future state architecture that migrates **WHAT** environments to OCI.

 Oracle Cloud Infrastructure (OCI) was designed specifically to support workloads like Siebel.
-By further migrating CUST_NAME Siebel workload to more OCI services it will allow them to enjoy improved efficiency, cost savings, and performance gains compared to on-premises deployments and other Cloud vendors, along with the elasticity and agility of the Cloud.
+By further migrating \<Customer Name\> Siebel workload to more OCI services it will allow them to enjoy improved efficiency, cost savings, and performance gains compared to on-premises deployments and other Cloud vendors, along with the elasticity and agility of the Cloud.

 ## Workload Business Value